syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 2. Open the newly added file and switch to designer tab.

-3. Drag the SfPopupLayout control from tool box and drop it into the designer page.
+3. Drag the SfPopupLayout control from tool box and drop into designer page.

-4. Since this is a hosting control it does not show a preview on the designer page and you can only see the Popupview when deployed in the device.
+4. Since this is hosting control so it does not has preview on designer page.
+You can see the Popupview only when deploy on the device.

-5. Drag Button control from tool box and drop into inside of SfPopupLayout in designer page to load a button inside the PopupLayout.
+5. Drag Button control from tool box and drop into inside of SfPopupLayout in designer page.

 6. Open the properties window of SfPopupLayout and set the required properties.